Indoor Miniature Golf Courses

 Consider making the miniature golf part of a facility that contains a greater variety of attractions and events.
 This can help make your place a memorable destination and allows you to overcome the “out of sight” problem.
 After all, what we really want is to be remembered as place to have fun.
 A recent conversation with the owner of a 32-lane bowling center turned FEC validated that point.
 Their small black light course has been a worthy addition to the center and serves as another profit center among six or seven other venues.
 He also noted that the target audience is children 12 and under.
 The owner, showing some concern for longevity, was pleased and noted that it paid for itself in the first year and is continuing to perform well.
 He suggested that if he had it for another three or four years he would consider an excellent and profitable use of space.

 Memory can also be enhanced by creating a special kind of course, one that not only provides for interest play, but also provides a heightened level of entertainment.
-By building indoors, special effects elements can be more easily incorporated.
+With indoor miniature golf course design, special effects elements can be more easily incorporated.
 With the weather element controlled, interactivity, mechanical devices, fog, sensors and sounds are readily available and less costly than when used outside.

 And as one of a number of indoor activities, miniature golf can represent a perceived value because of the time it takes to play.
 The longer the customer is present, the more the will spend enjoying your facility.